Student Subjective Wellbeing Questionnaire

 • Subscale example.
 If the SC scale score = 12, then the average-item score = 3.
 The interpretation of the response anchor "3" is that, on average, the student often experiences school connectedness.

 • Comparison example.
 Imagine we have two students with different AE scores.
 Student 1 has an AE sum score = 5; Student 2 has an AE sum score = 14.
 The interpretation is that, on average, Student 1 experience academic efficacy almost never whereas Student 2 experiences academic efficacy almost always.
-Depending on the assessment purpose and context, this might suggest a practically meaningful difference between Student 1 and Student 2's academic efficacy.
+Depending on the assessment context, this might suggest a practically meaningful difference between Student 1 and Student 2's academic efficacy.

 Norm-Referenced Interpretations